Azure/azure-openapi-validator/docs/rules.md

 Please refer to [anonymous-parameter-types.md](./anonymous-parameter-types.md) for details.

+### ArrayMustHaveType

+Array type must have a type except for any type.

+Please refer to [array-must-have-type.md](./array-must-have-type.md) for details.

 ### AvoidNestedProperties

 This rule appears when you define a property with the name `properties`, and do not use the [`x-ms-client-flatten` extension](../../extensions/readme.md#x-ms-client-flatten).
 Users often provide feedback that they don't want to create multiple levels of properties to be able to use an operation.
 By applying the `x-ms-client-flatten` extension, you move the inner `properties` to the top level of your definition.